 That was everything from the round.
 Planning/outlining the workshop, implementing it, giving workshops, and practice leading a trip!
 We had more exciting stuff we did, if you want to know more, stay tuned and part II will be posted soon!
 Thanks for reading!

 Imagine living without electricity in the 20th century.
 Most people will think without lights, fans, air conditioners, life is nothing without it.
 Well, there are still many people in Cambodia, especially in rural areas that still do not have access to electricity.
 When I entered an exploration called “Electricity in Cambodia: Economy, Energy & Access,” I learned more about how people live with and without energy, current electricity status in Cambodia, and how people use electricity.

 I didn’t know where all the energy I use every day comes from before joining this exploration?
 I wondered why we got blackouts, particularly last year during March & April?
 Is there enough electricity we produce?
 From which country do we import electricity?
 What are different ways of making electricity for people living off-grid?
 I was wondering so much, but I gained more understanding and knowledge at the end of the discovery than I expected.

 Cambodia is one of the world’s fastest developing countries, including electricity, which is an important development section.
-And for me, learning and understanding about it is very important.
-Talking about electricity in class study is useful, but what has helped more is going out to various places to meet experts and people who have experienced electricity related.
+And for me, learning and understanding about this is very important.
+Talking about electricity in-class study is useful, but what has helped more is going out to various places to meet experts and people who have experienced electricity-related.